UCNProf/bookmarklets/_bookmarklets/create-meeting-on-teams.md

   })();
 ---

-This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com) to create a meeting on MS Teams.
+This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com) to create a meeting on MS Teams with the selected students.